 More recent access to various grants has allowed the club expand its bowling facilities and re-modernise again some of the internal parts of the club, thus allowing it to become what it is today, a modern, warm and welcoming private members club, which still encourages any member of the club to participate in crown green bowling, snooker, darts, dominoes or just socialise with friends.

 The extended opening hours, opportunities to book the function room for parties has allowed members more access to the club’s facilities.
 The club now offers a wider selection of beers, including cask beers, wines and spirits, plus the recent introduction of a “gin bar”.

-A more modern interior has encouraged people to call in, experience what the club has to offer and make themselves “members”, allowing the club to flourish and evolve, to further enhance what it has on offer, for its current membership today.
+A more modern interior has encouraged people to call in, experience what the club has to offer and make themselves “members”, thus allowing the club to flourish and evolve, to further enhance what it has to offer to, current members, potential new members and future members